-Report: Jon Gruden's Neck 'Grabbed' by Lee Smith During Argument with Derek Carr
+Jon Gruden, Derek Carr Involved in Heated Discussion During Cardinals Game

-Report: Jon Gruden's Neck 'Grabbed' by Lee Smith During Argument with Derek CarrNovember 18, 2018
+Jon Gruden, Derek Carr Involved in Heated Discussion During Cardinals GameNovember 18, 2018

-Oakland Raiders tight end Lee Smith reportedly "grabbed" head coach Jon Gruden by the neck on the sidelines during Sunday's game against the Arizona Cardinals, according to Chris Townsend of 95.7 The Game (via Paul Gutierrez of ESPN).
+Oakland Raiders tight end Lee Smith reportedly "grabbed" head coach Jon Gruden by the back of the neck on the sidelines during Sunday's game against the Arizona Cardinals to calm him down, according to Chris Townsend of 95.7 The Game (via Paul Gutierrez of ESPN).

 Gruden was arguing with quarterback Derek Carr after a play, and Smith apparently got involved.